 Before finding out his grandmother was Jewish, Csanád Szegedi was a poster boy of the Hungarian far-right.
 Aged just 24, in 2006 he became vice president of the country's virulently anti-semitic, nationalist Jobbik Party, the third largest political party in Hungary's parliament.
 A year later, he helped create the Magyar Gárda (Hungarian Guard), a now outlawed paramilitary group that spent its time marching through Roma villages in black boots and protesting against the World Jewish Congress.

 It wasn't until a former convict with a personal grudge against Szegedi mysteriously stumbled upon his grandmother's birth certificate that his life in one of Europe's most successful far-right parties suddenly came crashing down.
 His grandmother, it transpired, had survived Auschwitz, and his grandfather was subject to various Nazi labour camps.
 Though initially unrepentant, after the news was finally leaked to the public in June of 2012, Szegedi was forced to resign and rethink his life.

-VICE: How did the team first hear about Csanád's story?
+VICE: Hi Sam.
+How did the team first hear about Csanád's story?
 And how did you come to make the documentary?